Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: Parker Solar Probe observations

 \section{Parker Solar Probe observations}

 We use PSP proton data from the first nine encounters to estimate the polytropic index of the solar wind.
 Level-3 proton velocity and temperature data from SPAN-Ion (electrostatic analyzer) and SWEAP (Faraday cup) are used \cite{fox2016solar,kasper2016solar}.
-In FIG. \ref{fig:PSP_data}, we show proton temperature ($T_p$) as a function of radial distance to the Sun.
+In FIG. \ref{fig:PSP_data} panel (a), we show proton temperature ($T_p$) as a function of radial distance to the Sun.
 Curves with different colors correspond to different radial solar wind speed ranges (written in the legend).
 Here we calculate the average values (squares) and standard deviations (errorbars) of the data binned in radial distance $r$.
 The black solid line shows $T_p \propto r^{-4/3}$, i.e. adiabatic cooling with $\gamma=5/3$.
+The black dotted line shows $T_p \propto r^{-1}$, i.e. a polytropic wind with $\gamma=1.5$.
 The black dashed line shows $T_p \propto r^{-0.5}$, i.e. a polytropic wind with $\gamma=1.25$.
 For all the speed ranges, $T_p$ roughly follows a power-law decay with $r$, implying a polytropic relation $T_p \propto r^{-2(\gamma - 1)}$ assuming the solar wind speed does not vary much with $r$.
-FIG. \ref{fig:PSP_data} clearly shows that the polytropic index depends on the solar wind speed.
-Slower stream cools faster, with polytropic index around $5/3$, while faster stream cools slower, with polytropic index around $1.25$ or even smaller for speed larger than 450km/s.
+We note that, as PSP travels around the ecliptic plane, most of its observations are made inside slow solar wind.
+Panel (b) of FIG. \ref{fig:PSP_data} displays the probability distribution function of the solar wind speed from the first nine encounters.
+We can see that the peak of the distribution function is around $V_r=300$km/s and there are very few data points for $V_r>600$km/s.
+Thus, data points with $V_r>600$km/s are excluded in the statistics.
+Panel (a) of FIG. \ref{fig:PSP_data} clearly shows that the polytropic index depends on the solar wind speed.
+Slower stream cools faster, with polytropic index around $1.5$, slightly smaller than the adiabatic index $5/3$, while faster stream cools slower, with polytropic index around $1.25$ or even smaller for speed larger than 450km/s.
 The observation indicates that the in-situ heating process, e.g. that from the turbulence cascade, is stronger in the faster solar wind stream.